adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

-Here, the `aria-describedby` attribute is used to connect the hint via its `id`.
-Whilst this has visual and audible parity with a standard label, this solution is not the same.
+The `aria-describedby` attribute is used to connect the hint by its `id`.
+While this has visual and audible parity with a standard label, this solution is not the same.
 Clicking the `<p>` will not set focus to the control, reducing the hit area.
 Also despite ARIA's ever-improving support, it's never going to be as well supported as native elements.
 This is why the first rule of ARIA is not to use ARIA.
-The specification states:

 > If you can use a native HTML element or attribute with the semantics and behaviour you require already built in, instead of re-purposing an element and adding an ARIA role, state or property to make it accessible, then do so.